adl-whd/web-app/README.md

 ## 📌 Project Title

-**Swift Retreat – Hotel Booking Management System**
+**Swift Retreat – Shariah-Compliant Hotel Booking Management System**

 ---

 ## 🧠 Introduction

-**Swift Retreat** is a web-based hotel booking management system developed to simplify and automate the reservation process for both hotel staff and customers.
-Traditional hotel booking methods often involve manual data entry, limited availability tracking, and poor communication between departments, leading to inefficiencies and customer dissatisfaction.
-Swift Retreat addresses these issues by providing a centralized platform where room availability, bookings, payments, and guest management are handled in real time.
+**Swift Retreat** is a web-based hotel booking management system designed to simplify and automate the reservation process while adhering to Shariah-compliant principles.
+In addition to solving common issues like double bookings, inefficient manual records, and lack of real-time updates, Swift Retreat incorporates Islamic values such as modesty, family-friendly accommodations, and optional amenities like prayer room access and halal-certified food services.

 Built using the **Model-View-Controller (MVC)** architecture, this system offers role-based access for administrators, staff, and customers.
-Customers can search for available rooms, make bookings, and manage their reservations online, while staff and administrators can oversee daily operations such as guest check-ins, room assignments, and invoice processing.
-With a user-friendly interface and responsive design, Swift Retreat aims to enhance operational efficiency and improve the overall guest experience, making it an ideal solution for small to mid-sized hotels.
+Customers can browse for available rooms, filter for Shariah-compliant facilities, and make online reservations.
+Meanwhile, hotel staff and administrators can manage bookings, room statuses, and guest check-ins/check-outs.
+With responsive design and a user-friendly interface, Swift Retreat aims to enhance the hotel booking experience for all users, particularly those seeking services in line with Islamic values.

 ---